 When selecting Freshwater Clams look for specimens resting on the tank bottom.
 Freshwater Clams should have their shells closed or slightly open.
 If slightly open, the clam’s inner tissues should be visible to the eye.
 A Freshwater Clam’s inner tissues should be white or off-white with hints of light beige and pink.
 If the Freshwater Clam shell is open more than a bit, or the inner tissues cannot be seen, the Freshwater Clam may be unhealthy, dying or dead.
 A healthy Freshwater Clam will likely slam shut if touched with a net, so look for slight shell movements before selecting.

 Shell Size, Texture & Color: Freshwater Clam shells can be between one and two inches in size.
 In some cases the clams may be a larger.
 Look for Freshwater Clam shells that appear thick with a ridged texture on the exterior.
 Also look for shells that are free from cracks, splits, pits and other deformities.
 Freshwater Clam shell color can range from dark brown to light brown or tan.
-Freshwater Clams often have black stripes or other subtle designs.
+Clam shells often have black stripes or other subtle designs.
 Freshwater Clam shells may also have areas that appear to be chalky-white.
 And it’s not uncommon for Freshwater Clam shells to be covered with small patches of green algae.
 A larger type of Freshwater Clam is the Asian Gold Clam.

 Freshwater Clam Care Is Easy (Sometimes)